opendatateam/udata/docs/installation.md

 $ udata collect -ni $HOME/public
 ```

-Alright, everything is ready to run uData so logout from the `udata` account and restart nginx and uWSGI:
+Alright, everything is ready to run udata so logout from the `udata` account and restart nginx and uWSGI:

 ```shell
 $ service uwsgi restart